yousoumar/airportly/readme.md

 ### Let's access the data in MongoDB with a REST API

-We expose the stored data through a REST API running on `http://localhost:8080` (where you get an OpenAPI based documentation).
-Open another terminal in the project root folder and run:
+We expose the stored data through a REST API.
+To run it, open another terminal in the project root folder and type:

 ```sh
 cd ./cmd/http-rest-server && go run http-rest-server.go
 ```
+The server will listen on `http://localhost:8080` (where you get an OpenAPI based documentation).

-If you ever update the comments in the code, the doc should be regenerated with: `swag init -g http-rest-server.go --parseDependency true`.
+As a side note, if you ever update the comments in the code, the `docs` folder should be regenerated with: `swag init -g http-rest-server.go --parseDependency true`.

 ### Getting alerts when metrics reach some threshold